Red Lake Mine

 On November 25, 2019, Newmont Goldcorp announced an agreement to sell the Red Lake complex to Evolution Mining.
+Newmont announced the completion of the acquisition on March 31, 2020.
 As of early 2021, Evolution has announced resources of 2.9 Million oz Au at 6.9 gms Au/tonne, with a further 5.7 Million oz at 7.7 g/t indicated and 5.3 Million oz at 6.49 g/t inferred.
 Other projects in the district also are reporting promising results.